Symboli Rudolf: 1984: three-year-old season

 As the year began, Okabe was faced with a choice.
 He had also jockeyed Bizen Nishiki the year before, another strong horse who was on a four-race winning streak, but both he and Symboli Rudolf were slated to race against one another in the Yayoi Sho, the Satsuki Sho, and the Tokyo Yushun.
 There was a good deal of media attention given to this choice, and it was thought for a time that Okabe would choose Bizen Nishiki.
 However, he instead chose Symboli Rudolf, commenting that it wasn't even a choice at all.
 This choice was later proven to be the correct one.

-Symboli Rudolf's first race in his 1984 four-year-old season was the G2 Yayoi Sho.
+Symboli Rudolf's first race in his 1984 three-year-old season was the G2 Yayoi Sho.
 Bizen Nishiki was the number-one favorite, but Symboli Rudolf defeated him by 1 1/4 lengths.

 After recovering from a minor injury, the horse underwent harsher training to make up for it.
 He would race Bizen Nishiki again in the G1 Satsuki Sho, the first leg of the Japanese Triple Crown; the two were considered the two main racers, but Symboli Rudolf was the number-one favorite this time.
 After keeping a third-place position throughout the race, he moved into the lead on the fourth corner.
 The final stretch turned into a one-on-one between him and Bizen Nishiki on the outside, and the two horses knocked into each other at one point before Symboli Rudolf won by 1 1/4 lengths and setting a race record, earning his first crown.
 The oblique motion that led to the collision on the track saw Okabe prohibited from jockeying for the next two days.
 At the award ceremony, Okabe held one finger up in the air, anticipating two more crowns.
 (Yutaka Take, who jockeyed Deep Impact, would later imitate that performance.)